How to start a side gig with no money

 4. Learn Through Free resources Instead of Paid Courses

-There’s a lot of pressure to “invest in yourself” by buying a course right away.
-But when money is tight, the smarter move is to learn from free resources first.
+When money is tight, IGNORE the pressure to “invest in yourself” by buying a course right away.
+The smarter move is to learn from free resources first.

 YouTube is a goldmine.
 So are free blogs, Pinterest tutorials, and Skillshare trials.
 Search for exactly what you want to know: “How to create a digital planner in Canva” or “How to list a product on Gumroad.”